Joseph Arvay: Genetic Fairness

 Reference by Quebec to the Court of Appeal of Quebec concerning the constitutionality of the Genetic Non-Discrimination Act, 2020 SCC 17.
 Acted for the appellant, Canadian Coalition for Genetic Fairness, in an appeal to declare that the GNDA is a valid exercise of Parliament's power to enact criminal law pursuant to section 91(27) of the Constitution Act, 1867.

 Public Access to Records Given Under a Confidential and Private Process

 Canada v.
 Fontaine, 2017 SCC 47.
 Acted for the Chief Adjudicator Indian Residential Schools Adjudication Secretariat in regard to whether records of the Indian Residential Schools Settlement Agreement remain confidential or are under the control of a government institution under the Access to Information Act, the Library and Archives of Canada Act and the Privacy Act.

 Damages for Wrongful Conviction

 Henry v.
 British Columbia, 2015 SCC 24.
 Acted for the plaintiff/appellant Henry, who successfully brought a section 24 Charter claim for damages arising from prosecutorial misconduct absent proof of malice and wrongful conviction for almost 27 years.

-Right to Physician-Assisted Death

-Carter v.
-Canada, 2015 SCC 5.
-Acted for the plaintiffs/appellants in their successful fight to decriminalize assisted suicide.
-At the British Columbia Supreme Court, Arvay contended the law removes a person's right to make decisions about their body and also restricts physicians’ freedom to administer compassionate end-of-life care.